🔥 Induction Cooktops — India 2026

 What you’re upgrading to

-• 4kV surge protection on good models
+• 4kV surge protection on Prestige models

 • Better glass top durability

-• Premium brand backing (Philips, Prestige premium range)
+• Premium brand backing (Philips HD4928 at ₹2,695)

 🍳 What Indian Daily Cooking Actually Needs From an Induction